kristofer/ziti/README.md

     on mac keyboards:
     FN+ArrowUp: PageUp (screen full)
     FN+ArrowDown: PageDown (screen full)

+    Setting the cursor with a mouse click should work. (and so, it should work to set the selection. but hey, you MUST SetMark for a selection to start... sorry, it's not a real mouse based editor.)

 Ziti was based on Kilo, a project by Salvatore Sanfilippo <antirez at gmail dot com> at  https://github.com/antirez/kilo.